styloooo/redditbot/README.md

 Redditbot - a simple bot for filtering posts and posting to them
 =========
--v 0.03
+-v 0.10

 ABOUT
 =====

 Redditbot was originally created as a bot for r/starcraft.
-It finds posts from users asking for help and then links them to available resources by searching for keywords in the 100 newest posts of a target subreddit and submitting a comment if any of the keywords are found in the post title.
-Feel free to disect and use Redditbot for your own projects.
+It grabs a uder-defined number of posts from a user-defined subreddit and checks thread titles for user-defined keywords.
+If the keywords are present, the bot posts a comment to the thread.

 GET STARTED
 ===========